 What About Raw Eggs?

 As I mentioned above, you NEVER want to feed your Pug raw eggshells or raw eggs.
-Raw eggs do not have any of the health benefits for your pooch as cooked eggs.
+Raw eggs do have health benefits for your pooch but are not as safe as cooked eggs.

 Can My Pug Eat Omelets?